sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/110-Multimeters.md

 During this step you will learn about how to use multimeters to do a continuity check and a voltage check.

 A multimeter or a multitester, also known as a VOM (volt-ohm-milliammeter), is an electronic measuring instrument that combines several measurement functions in one unit.
 A typical multimeter can measure voltage, current, and resistance.
-[This](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/all) is a tutorial for multimeters.
+[This](https://learn.sparkfun.com/tutorials/how-to-use-a-multimeter/all) is a general tutorial for multimeters.
+**NOTE:** Please turn off the multimeter by setting the dial to *OFF* after you finish your check.

 <figure>
     <figcaption>Multimeter</figcaption>